phawdk/studydrive-download/README.md

 # StudydriveDownload Extension

 This extension adds a download button to the top of the Studydrive page which allows you to download any PDF on Studydrive.
+As a side effect it also removes ads.

 #### Status:
 🟢 Working as of 4 February, 2025